 Learning decimal numbers is closely related to understanding decimal notation.
 Decimal notation is commonly used in the International System of Units (SI) and in the monetary system, among other things.
 However, despite its frequent use in everyday life and in the classroom, decimal notation is far from being well understood and mastered.
 In order to explore the learning of decimal numbers, it is important to examine the terminology related to these numbers and decimal notation.

-A decimal number is a number that has a decimal point, such as 3.75.
+A decimal number is a representation of a number that has a decimal point, such as 3.75.
 The part before the decimal point represents a whole number amount, and the part after the decimal point represents a value that is less than one.
 A decimal number can be expressed with terminating decimals (for example, 3.72; 12.135 64), non-terminating repeating decimals (for example, 0.33333...., 1.634634634....), and non-terminating non-repeating decimals (for example, pi (π), and square roots of non-perfect squares).
-The set of decimal numbers is a subset of real numbers.
+Decimal numbers are a subset of real numbers.

 The following table illustrates the different types of decimal parts that can compose a decimal number.